wolfeidau/aws-iot-go/README.md

 iotprov create --type light --name kitchen_light
 ```

 To create a certificate, policy and link it to the thing you just created, this will save the credentials in `[name].yml` in the current directory.
+For more information this process [Secure Communication Between a Thing and AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/secure-communication.html).

 ```
 iotprov certificate --name kitchen_light